ryanbates1990/dnd/Nightmare and the Nexus/StatBlocks/Faceless_Man.md

 **Reactions**

 ***Uncanny Dodge.*** When an attacker that the wizard can see hits it with an attack, the wizard can use its reaction to halve the attack’s damage against it.

+**Modify Memory Ideas**

+- a small girl came out of her room and one of the party beheaded her and her body was quickly carried away by some kobolds